mathandley/fitplot/README.md

 ```

 # Additional settings
-The script needs a location to store output graphs and store/access the
+The script needs a location to store output graphs and to maintain the
 year-to-date csv file.
-I've set that to the cd *temporarily* but it's probably
+I've set that to the working directory temporarily but
-better to change it to a static location because the year-to-date csv needs to
+please change it to a static location by amending the following variable:
-be read back in by the script when the --ytd flag is specified.
-Change the
-filepath by amending this variable:

 ```bash
 13: outFP="./"